-According to the Substance Abuse and Mental Health Services Administrations (SAMHSA), Prescriptions for tramadol increased 88 percent from 23.3 million in 2008 to 43.8 million in 2013.
-The estimated number of tramadol-related ED visits involving misuse or abuse increased about 250 percent from 6,255 visits in 2005 to 21,649 in 2011.
-And this statistic has surlily increased considering the opiate crisis we are in these days.
+According to the Substance Abuse and Mental Health Services Administrations (SAMHSA), tramadol prescriptions increased 88 percent from 23.3 million in 2008 to 43.8 million in 2013.
+The estimated number of tramadol-related E.D. visits involving misuse or abuse increased about 250 percent from 6,255 visits in 2005 to 21,649 in 2011.
+And this statistic has risen surlily considering the opiate crisis we are in these days.

 Can Tramadol Cause Dependency?

-Tramadol, like other opioids such as oxycodone and hydrocodone, can cause a physical dependence therefore; can cause withdrawal symptoms when you suddenly stop taking it.
+Like other opioids such as oxycodone and hydrocodone, Tramadol can cause a physical dependence; therefore, it can cause withdrawal symptoms when you suddenly stop taking it.
 Being physically dependent on Tramadol may sway you to take more than prescribed which may cause an addiction.